View Upcoming Events

 Do we all agree?
 Does anyone not agree?
 Do we have a consensus?
 Are we all aligned?
 Is anyone not aligned?
 Wow!
 This can be confusing.
 It’s essential to teach individuals and teams how to be aligned with and supportive of the decisions that they make.
 The secret lies in teaching everyone how to question effectively, listen actively, and demonstrate open communication while stressing authenticity.

-Alignment comes about when employees understand how to gain alignment on the small steps that ultimately build into larger areas of agreement.
-Having an effective protocol to communicate and reach agreement within our team helps to make alignment a reality.
+Alignment occurs when employees understand how to achieve alignment through small steps that ultimately build into larger areas of agreement.
+Having an effective protocol to communicate and reach an agreement within your team helps to make alignment a reality.

 4. Separate Assumptions from Facts

 There’s a distinction between making assumptions and examining facts.
-Sometimes there are not enough facts to make an assumption about a situation that we’re faced with solving.
-In that case, we can only search for more facts, or in other cases, we may not safely assume anything based on the information provided.
+Sometimes, there are not enough facts to assume a situation that we’re faced with solving.
+In that case, we can only search for more facts; otherwise, we may not safely assume anything based on the information provided.

-This is a difficult human behavior to change.
+This is a complex human behavior to change.
 People often jump to conclusions based on their cultural biases, personal history, or current experience.
-A lesson worth learning: Help employees reach a higher level of consciousness by teaching them the difference between assumptions and facts and to know when more information is needed.
-The benefits of this type of learning have broad and far-reaching implications for how an organization works and how solutions are developed and implemented.
+A lesson worth learning: Help employees reach a higher level of consciousness by teaching them the difference between assumptions and facts, and to know when more information is needed.
+The benefits of this type of learning have broad and far-reaching implications for how an organization works and how solutions are developed and implemented – especially when guided by organizational behavior management principles.

 Final Thoughts

-As with any good recipe for increased performance, blending the right ingredients and keeping them well-balanced will result in a predictable outcome.
+As with any good recipe for increased performance, blending the right ingredients and maintaining a well-balanced mix will yield a predictable outcome.
 Determine your organizational cultural attributes, calculate and manage the change, and help your leaders foster a positive shift in organizational behavior.
 It’s a journey worth taking.

 Author